sendgrid/sendgrid-nodejs/README.md

   to: 'denim@sample.com',
   from: 'roy@sample.com',
   subject: 'Listen',
-  text: 'Haved you tried turning it off and on again' });
+  text: 'Have you tried turning it off and on again' });

 /** The following examples update the 'x-smtpapi' headers **/